Polar Jet Stream Fluctuations in an Energy Balance Model: Model Description

-We emphasize that at no time step in our computational scheme do the functions of Eqs \eqref{model1albedo} and \eqref{model2albedo} represent the planetary albedo in our models, which instead will vary in time in a way that depends on the global temperature distribution.
-We use $\alpha_{p0}$ (representing either Eq. \eqref{model1albedo} or \eqref{model2albedo}), along with one of the two cloud factor functions $\mathcal{C}_f$, to define the atmospheric contribution to the planetary albedo as:
+We emphasize that at no time step in our computational scheme does the function in Eq. \eqref{genalbedo} represent the planetary albedo in our model, which instead will vary in time in a way that depends on the global temperature distribution.
+We use $\alpha_{p0}$, along with the cloud factor function $\mathcal{C}_f$, to define the atmospheric contribution to the planetary albedo as:

 where $\alpha_{clear}$ is the clear sky (cloud free) albedo of the atmosphere which we take as constant, $\alpha_{clear} = 0.149$ \cite{stephens}.
-Initial plots of the atmospheric albedo are given in Figures \ref{fig:Aalin} and \ref{fig:Aaspline} for the linear and cubic spline versions of $\mathcal{C}_f$ respectively.
-We note that these plots of $\alpha_a$ depend on $\mathcal{C}_f$, and in the sequel $\mathcal{C}_f$ will in turn depend on the surface temperature gradient, so the atmospheric albedo will also depend on the surface temperature gradient.
+An initial sample plot of the atmospheric albedo is given in Figure \ref{fig:Aaspline}.
+We note that $\alpha_a$ depends on $\mathcal{C}_f$ and, in turn, $\mathcal{C}_f$ depends on temperature gradients, so $\alpha_a$ depends on temperature gradients.

-We can now define the atmospheric transmittance of short wave radiation (SWR) in terms of $\alpha_a$ as
+We can now define the atmospheric transmittance of short wave radiation (SWR) in terms of $\alpha_a$ as,